Smaller is Better: Enhancing Transparency in Vehicle AI Systems via Pruning: Background and Related Work

 \subsection{Explainable AI- Methods and Challenges}

 Interpretability in deep learning (DL) models focuses on two primary research directions: (1) designing intrinsically interpretable models, and (2) developing post-hoc explanation methods.
 While the former focuses on building models whose structure and decisions are inherently explainable, the latter involves techniques that provide insights into the decisions of complex, opaque models by analyzing their predictions in relation to input features~\cite{bhusal2023sok}.
-Building inherently interpretable models with high performance for complex datasets like images, videos and texts is a challenging task, hence, post-hoc methods have gained significant traction.
+Building inherently interpretable models with high performance for complex datasets like images, videos and texts is a challenging task, hence, post-hoc methods have gained significant traction, which have been demonstrated lately to help with detecting adversarial attacks~\cite{bhusal2024pasa, yang2020ml, wang2020interpretability}.

 \textbf{Post-hoc explanation methods} can be categorized based on several factors, including the granularity of explanations (local vs. global), the type of models they support (model-agnostic vs. model-specific), and the nature of the explanations they provide (feature attribution, rule-based, or counterfactual explanations). \textbf{Feature attribution methods} assign relevance scores to individual features, indicating their importance in the model's prediction for a given instance.
 Such scores are visualized as saliency maps in image classifiers.
 Formally, given a black-box model \( F(.) \) and a test instance \( \mathbf{x} = \{x_1, x_2, \dots, x_N\} \), where \( N \) represents the number of input features, a feature attribution method returns a vector \( \phi(\mathbf{x}) \) with the same dimension as \(\mathbf{x}\) that provides the relevance of each feature to the given model prediction \( F(\mathbf{x}) \). \textbf{Perturbation-based feature attribution methods} such as LIME~\cite{ribeiro2016should} perturb a given instance to generate multiple samples, train a simpler interpretable model (eg. logistic regression) to explain the test instance. \textbf{Backpropagation-based attribution methods} (e.g, Integrated Gradient~\cite{sundararajan2017axiomaticattributiondeepnetworks}) utilize gradients to propagate the model prediction to the input layer.
 These methods pass several sanity checks~\cite{adebayo2018sanity}, are faster to compute and widely used due to their versatility in applications and ease of interpretation~\cite{bhusal2023sok}.
 Hence, we focus on three representative gradient-based post-hoc explanation method: Vanilla Gradient (VG), Integrated Gradient (IG) and SmoothGrad (SG).